replicatedhq/replicated-docs/docs/reference/custom-resource-application.md

 ## requireMinimalRBACPrivileges
 When set to true, this will instruct the app manager to create a namespace-scoped Role and RoleBinding, instead of the default cluster-scoped ClusterRole and ClusterRoleBinding.

+During minimal role-based access control (RBAC) installations where a `strict` [preflight](../vendor/preflight-support-bundle-creating#creating-preflight-checks) is specified, you can use the CLI to run preflight checks and upload the results.
+The app manager recognizes if the preflight checks have failed due to RBAC issues and displays a dialog for users providing a CLI command.
+This command can be usedto manually run the preflight checks and upload the results to app manager.

 For more information, see the [RBAC](../vendor/packaging-rbac) documentation.

 ## ports